Lithuanian declension: Nouns

-The letter i represents either the sound similar to i in the English lit or is a palatalization marker – softens the preceding consonant (ia = like e, iu = ü, io = ö; all samples where i is a softening marker are ia (ią), iu (iū, ių), io).
-But ie is a diphthong and there are no combinations ię and iė.
-Other diphthongs are: uo, ai, ei, oi (this one is used only in foreign words; in Lithuanian-derivation it is present when a word kojinė 'sock, stocking' is pronounced shorter as koinė), ui, au (palatalized iuo, iai, iui, iau; there is no iei combination because ei is already soft and same to iai; a combination ie is only a diphthong and in use is succeeded by a consonant).
+The letter i represents the sound similar to short i in the English "lit" or is a palatalization marker, softening the preceding consonant (ia = like e, iu = ü, io = ö; all samples where i is a softening marker are ia (ią), iu (iū, ių), io).
+But ie is a diphthong, and there are no ię and iė combinations.
+Other diphthongs are uo, ai, ei, oi (used only in foreign words).